menicgiulia/NetMedPy/README.md

       $env:PYTHONPATH = "C:\\user_path_to\\NetMedPy-main\\netmedpy;" + $env:PYTHONPATH

-1.6.
-Navigate to the directory "examples":
+6. Navigate to the directory "examples":

       ```bash
       cd examples
       ```

-1.7.
-Run the Basic_example.py script using Python 3 or higher:
+7. Run the Basic_example.py script using Python 3 or higher:

       ```bash
       python Basic_example.py
       ```

-#### 2. With installing the package
+#### II.
+With installing the package

-2.1.
-Installing the necessary dependencies
+1. Installing the necessary dependencies

 ##### Option A: working with Conda